By Progressive insurance

 How much does personal liability insurance cost?

-The average cost of a homeowners policy is $101 per month through Progressive, but personal liability coverage is typically the least expensive part of a home policy.
+Personal liability coverage is typically the least expensive part of a home policy.
 In general, you can increase your limit without drastically raising your monthly premium.
-Learn more about what goes into the cost of homeowners insurance.
+Call us today at The Fulcher Group and learn more about what goes into the cost of homeowners insurance.

 Other Insurance Products offered at The Fulcher Group: